RUCAIBox/TextBox/asset/basic_training.md

 The local files can be uploaded by executing `wandb sync` in the command line.

-After configuration, you can throttle wandb prompts by defining environment variable `export WANDB_SILENT=false`.
+After configuration, you can throttle wandb prompts by defining the environment variable `export WANDB_SILENT=false`.
 For more information, see [documentation](docs.wandb.ai).